hiyaryan/hands-on-ml/src/ch_2/README.md

 To get an idea of how precise the model's generalization error is, compute the 95% confidence interval for the generalization error using `scipy.stats.t.interval()`.

 After evaluating the final model, resist any more fine-tuning which likely won't improve the model's performance on new data.
 Instead, collect more data and try different models or prepare to launch, monitor, and maintain the system.

+#### **7. Launch, monitor, and maintain your system.**
+To deploy the model to production, export the model using `joblib` and write production code to load the model and make predictions using the `predict()` method.

+The `predict()` method can be called behind a REST API.
+This allows any client to get predictions from the model by sending HTTP requests with the input data and getting the predictions back in the response from a server hosting the model.

+A simple way to deploy the model is to use a cloud service such as Google Cloud AI Platform, Amazon SageMaker, or Microsoft Azure ML.
+These services provide a convenient way to deploy models to production, and they can also take care of scaling, load balancing, and so on.

+In addition to deploying the model, the model should be monitored and maintained.
+Alongside possible broken components, a model's performance will gradually decline over time as the data evolves.
+This is called model rot.
+To maintain the model's performance, regularly train it on fresh data.

+The model's performance can be monitored either downstream through inference or through the use of human raters.

+If data keeps evolving, the model will need to be updated regularly.
+To automate this process
+- Collect fresh data and label it regularly.
+- Write a script to train the model and fine-tune the hyperparameters automatically over some daily or weekly interval.
+- Write a script that will evaluate new and previous models on an updated test set and deploy it if it performs better.

+If data quality drops because of poor quality signal, the model's performance will also drop.
+Data quality should be monitored regularly.
+Some things to check for is data corruption, missing features, if the standard deviation drifts too far from the training set, or a categorical feature starts containing new categories.

+Ensure backups are made of every model version so that it can be rolled back to a previous version if necessary.
+Additionally, keep backups of every dataset that can be rolled back to if necessary.
+This also allows any model to be evaluated against a previous dataset version.

+Another method to evaluate a model's performance is to create a subset of the test set that can check how well the model performs on specific parts of the data which can give a deeper understanding of the model's strengths and weaknesses.